fullptr/apecs/README.md

 ```cpp
 apx::entity e = registry.create();
 ```
-As is adding components to an entity
+Adding a component is also easy
 ```cpp
 transform t = { 0.0, 0.0, 0.0 }; // In this example, a transform consists of just a 3D coordinate
 registry.add(e, t);